 As does Surf Ninjas, though there it was a bit of a plot point.

 Intentionally played straight in The 40-Year-Old Virgin, in which two characters play Mortal Kombat Deadly Alliance by flailing randomly on incorrect controllers and using a console it's not on.
-The filmmakers tried to get as many things wrong as possible.
+The filmmakers tried to get as many things wrong as possible (although the gameplay footage itself is accurate, even showing off some Fatalities).

 In Elephant, one of the characters who shoots up his school plays a game in which he shoots several identical people in the desert.
 (The people seem to resemble the characters from Gerry, Gus Van Sant's previous film, about two guys who get lost in a desert.)
 The point of the game seems to be to shoot people who don't do anything but walk around.